-During the late 1600s, the trails and rivers served as the early "highways" that initiated the beginning of foreign settlement by the Spanish, British and French nations.
+During the late 1600s, the trails and rivers served as the early "highways" that brought the Spanish, British and French nations into Chickasaw territory.
 Chickasaw leaders took notice of the trade items possessed by the European nations, and they sought to provide their people with the items.
-As the European nations began trudging into Chickasaw territory, Chickasaws extended their trade fairs to the Europeans to acquire their goods, including guns and artillery, beads, cloth and iron cookware, among many others.
+As the European nations began creeping into Chickasaw territory, Chickasaws extended their trade fairs to the Europeans to acquire their goods, including guns and artillery, beads, cloth and iron cookware, among many others.
 These trade fairs reinforced Chickasaws as early entrepreneurial leaders and as warriors who continued to regulate trade with both Southeastern nations and European nations.